11 Sunken Ships Around the World—And the True Stories Behind Them

 The HMS Maori

 Though the HMS Maori—named in honor of the Maori people of New Zealand—only sailed for around five years, it had a short, but illustrious naval career during World War II, Shylar Bredewold, owner of Odyssean Travel and cruise and travel expert, tells Reader’s Digest.
 This includes being involved in the 1941 sinking of the Bismarck.
 The HMS Maori sank while moored in a harbor in Malta in February 1942 after being the casualty of an air attack.
 A few years later, the ship was moved to her final resting place, just off the shore of Malta’s capital, Valletta.
 Today, it’s a major tourist attraction in Malta thanks to being easily accessible to divers—including Bredewold.
 “The wreck is further enjoyable where the wildlife of the Mediterranean has reclaimed it,” he says.
 “I encountered a rather curious octopus on my own expedition there.”
-These photos show why our oceans need help.

 The Treasure Fleet